 Community cats are free-roaming cats who live outdoors and may have humans helping take care of them, but are not “pets.”
 With proper community support and proper care—including the need to be fixed and vaccinated—people and community cats can share the earth harmoniously.

-1. TNR is a program for unsocialized cats who cannot be handled.
-If you have a barn cat who can be handled, please schedule an appointment through our clinic – (734) 662-4365
+PLEASE BE ADVISED: The TNR program is exclusively for unsocialized cats who cannot be handled.
+If you have an outdoor cat who can be safely handled, please reach out to our clinic.

 Pricing

-• $75 trap rental ($65 is refunded when the trap is returned)
+• $75 for trap rental ($65 is refunded once trap is returned)

 More Information

-List of MI clinics that offer TNR – MI TNR Resource List
+List of MI clinics that offer TNR S/N surgery – MI TNR Resource List

 Support our TNR program via our Amazon Wishlist